What the CLTV:CAC Ratio Reveals

 Churn = Number of cohort customers who left the company during the period / Total number of cohort customers at the beginning of the period.

-For example, in a cohort of 100 customers, 20 customers leaving the company over a one-year period would be 20/100, or a churn rate of 20%.
+For example, in a cohort of 100 customers, 20 customers leaving the company over one year would be 20/100, or a churn rate of 20%.

 For these companies, the CLTV would then be calculated by dividing the yearly Gross Profit by the Churn rate.
 The formula could be: